linomp/INF560-approximate-pattern-matching/README.md

 ### Decision criteria

-Criteria for deciding between the two approaches at runtime is documented in: [Test Cases](./Test%20Cases.md)
+Criteria for deciding between the two approaches at runtime is documented in: [Workflow](./Workflow.md)

 ### TO-DO
 - [ ] Take into consideration only 1 MPI Rank (fallback to sequential? or just report error? our min. is 2)